c3d/xl/doc/HANDBOOK_2-evaluation.md

    program, so they are simply eliminated during parsing.

-2. Processing `syntax` statements: This must be done during parsing, because `syntax` is designed to modify the syntax used during the parsing phase.
+2. Processing `syntax` statements: This must be done during parsing, because `syntax` is designed to modify the spelling and precedence of operators, and that information is used during the parsing phase.

 3. Processing `import` statements: Since imported modules can contain `syntax` statements, they must at least partially be processed